Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-backing-up.md

 ## Understanding Manual Backups

-Manual backups use the exact same mechanism as Periodic backups, except that they are not automated.
+Manual backups use the exact same mechanism as Scheduled backups, except that they are not automated.
 As the name suggests, Manual backups are triggered manually, whenever you want.